leocov-dev/tadpoles-backup/README.md

 # Tadpoles Image Backup

 ## About
 This tool will allow you to save all your child's images at full resolution from _tadpoles.com_.
+Comments and timestamp info will be applied as EXIF image metadata.

 Current save back-ends:
 * Local file system